December 26, 2006

 No matter.
 I was too late!
 Rome had already been sacked!

-I silently envied the raiders and their efficient plunder of town.
+At the battered Forvm and Palatine Hill, I silently envied the raiders and their efficient plunder of town.
 I kicked loose a few slabs of rock to the rvbble, bvt felt it pointless.

 The Colossevm: half preserved, pock-marked, crvmbling: I stood where Barivs Bondvs hit his historic DCCLVII homervn!
 I read abovt it in news-tablets (read: not tabloids), when an annoyed Bondvs was qvoted: "Steroids?
 Is that another god?"